What is User Intent? Understanding User Intent for CRO and SEO

 ● When you win user intent, SEO and CRO come much more naturally.
 Focus on your user, and the rest will follow.

 All too often, SEO seems to focus on the numbers and metrics.
 While these things are essential in helping us gauge our success with a strategy, they are not the only things that matter.
 Focusing on user intent sets both SEO and CRO off for a higher return on investment, just because they both have the end user in mind.

 User intent tells us what it is our customers want.
 It’s mostly about marketing.
 When we focus less on the keywords, we should target, and more on how to serve our website users/customers, that’s when we’ll succeed.

 Google handles user intent by looking at the query’s meaning.
-Take for instance, when someone searches for “Apple” they are either looking for information about the fruit, or the company.
-Google uses the other words and phrases in the query to determine what it is the user wants more information about and then displays the appropriate results.
+Take, for instance, when someone searches for “Apple,” they are either looking for information about the fruit, or the company.
+Google uses the other words and phrases in the query to determine what it is the user wants more information about and then displays the relevant results.